-The Yu Waterfall (Yu-daki [湯滝]; also seen it spelled Yu-taki and Yu Falls) was a pretty unique-looking waterfall draining the lake Yu-no-ko by the Yumoto Onsen.
+The Yu Waterfall (Yu-daki [湯滝]; also seen it spelled Yutaki, Yudaki and just Yu Falls) was a pretty unique-looking waterfall draining the lake Yu-no-ko by the Yumoto Onsen.
 The word "yu" was familiar to Julie and I because we had visited a few Japanese restaurants in Japan (especially ramen or udon joints) and realized from the menus that the word meant something like "hot water" or "soup".

 The way we experienced this waterfall was as part of a fairly long but pretty one-way walk starting from Yumoto Onsen and rejoining the bus just downstream near the car park for the Yu Waterfall.
 The intent was to build up the waterfall experience by absorbing the picturesque nature here before culminating in the waterfall itself.
 However, I must admit that we probably didn't have to go all the way to the Yumoto Onsen to start the walk.